Tavin-H/FoundryEngine/README.md

   - Lets me get my hands dirty and learn as much as possible

 For those of you wanting to create a similar project, or just want to know how vulkan works, I've created some documentation of this project with obsidian.
 So far I've explained all the interactions between the Vulkan Objects and the significance of each one, but I will keep these notes updated as I progress.
+- Documentation is pretty outdated but I plan to update it ASAP -
 <img width="957" height="743" alt="Screenshot 2026-01-21 at 10 33 15 PM" src="https://github.com/user-attachments/assets/6bd7971d-d0c5-4c4a-91a5-f2ad3629e3c5" />
 Example of how all interactions are linked
+Last updated: Jan 21, 2026